dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 var names = people.map((Person person) => person.name);
 {% endprettify %}

+If the language is able to infer the type you want for a parameter in a function expression, then let it and don't annotate.
 In rare cases, the surrounding context is not precise enough to provide a type for one or more of the function's parameters.
 In those cases, you may need to annotate.

-### AVOID redundant type arguments on generic invocations.

-A type argument is redundant if inference would fill in the same type.
-If the invocation is the initializer for a type-annotated variable, or is an argument to a function, then inference usually fills in the type for you:
+### DON'T type annotate initializing formals.

+{% include linter-rule.html rule="type_init_formals" %}

+If a constructor parameter is using `this.` to initialize a field, then the type of the parameter is inferred to have the same type as the field.

 {:.good}
+<?code-excerpt "design_good.dart (dont-type-init-formals)"?>
+{% prettify dart tag=pre+code %}
+class Point {
+  double x, y;
+  Point(this.x, this.y);
+}
+{% endprettify %}

+{:.bad}
+<?code-excerpt "design_bad.dart (dont-type-init-formals)"?>
+{% prettify dart tag=pre+code %}
+class Point {
+  double x, y;
+  Point(double this.x, double this.y);
+}
+{% endprettify %}

+### DO write type arguments on generic invocations that aren't inferred.

+Dart is pretty smart about inferring type arguments in generic invocations.
+It will look at the expected type where the expression occurs and the types of values being passed to the invocation.
+However, sometimes those aren't enough to fully determine a type argument.
+In that case, write the entire type argument list explicitly.

+{:.good}
+<?code-excerpt "design_good.dart (non-inferred-type-args)"?>
+{% prettify dart tag=pre+code %}
+var playerScores = <String, int>{};
+final events = StreamController<Event>();
+{% endprettify %}

+{:.bad}
+<?code-excerpt "design_bad.dart (non-inferred-type-args)"?>
+{% prettify dart tag=pre+code %}
+var playerScores = {};
+final events = StreamController();
+{% endprettify %}

+Sometimes the invocation occurs as the initializer to a variable declaration.
+If variable is *not* a local then instead of writing the type argument list on the invocation itself, you may put a type annotation on the declaration:

+{:.good}
+<?code-excerpt "design_good.dart (inferred-type-args)"?>
+{% prettify dart tag=pre+code %}
+class Downloader {
+  final Completer<String> response = Completer();
+}
+{% endprettify %}

+{:.bad}
+<?code-excerpt "design_bad.dart (inferred-type-args)"?>
+{% prettify dart tag=pre+code %}
+class Downloader {
+  final response = Completer();
+}
+{% endprettify %}

+Annotating the variable also addresses this guideline because now the type arguments *are* inferred.

+### DON'T write type arguments on generic invocations that are inferred.

+This is the converse of the previous rule.
+If an invocation's type argument list *is* correctly inferred with the types you want, then omit the types and let Dart do the work for you.

+{:.good}
 <?code-excerpt "design_good.dart (redundant)"?>
 {% prettify dart tag=pre+code %}
-Set<String> things = Set();
+class Downloader {
+  final Completer<String> response = Completer();
+}
 {% endprettify %}

 {:.bad}
 <?code-excerpt "design_bad.dart (redundant)"?>
 {% prettify dart tag=pre+code %}
-Set<String> things = Set<String>();
+class Downloader {
+  final Completer<String> response = Completer<String>();
+}
 {% endprettify %}

-Here, the type annotation on the variable is used to infer the type argument of constructor call in the initializer.
+Here, the type annotation on the field provides a surrounding context to infer the type argument of constructor call in the initializer.

-In other contexts, there isn't enough information to infer the type and then you should write the type argument:

 {:.good}
 <?code-excerpt "design_good.dart (explicit)"?>
 {% prettify dart tag=pre+code %}
-var things = Set<String>();
+var items = Future.value([1, 2, 3]);
 {% endprettify %}

 {:.bad}
 <?code-excerpt "design_bad.dart (explicit)"?>
 {% prettify dart tag=pre+code %}
-var things = Set();
+var items = Future<List<int>>.value(<int>[1, 2, 3]);
 {% endprettify %}

-Here, since the variable has no type annotation, there isn't enough context to determine what kind of `Set` to create, so the type argument should be provided explicitly.

-### DO annotate when Dart infers the wrong type.

-Sometimes, Dart infers a type, but not the type you want.
-For example, you may want a variable's type to be a supertype of the initializer's type so that you can later assign some other sibling type to the variable:
+Here, the types of the collection and instance can be inferred bottom-up from their elements and arguments.

+### AVOID writing incomplete generic types.

+When writing a type annotation or type argument, it's still possible to not pin down a complete type by writing the name of a generic type but omitting its type arguments.
+In Java, these are called "raw types".
+For example:

+{:.bad}
+<?code-excerpt "design_bad.dart (incomplete-generic)"?>
+{% prettify dart tag=pre+code %}
+List numbers = [1, 2, 3];
+var completer = Completer<Map>();
+{% endprettify %}

+Here, `numbers` has a type annotation, but the annotation doesn't provide a type argument to the generic `List`.
+Likewise, the `Map` type argument to `Completer` isn't fully specified.
+In cases like this, Dart will *not* try to "fill in" the rest of the type for you using the surrounding context.
+Instead, it silently fills in any missing type arguments with with `dynamic` (or the bound if the class has one).
+That's rarely what you want.

+Instead, if you are writing a generic type in a type annotation or as a type argument inside some invocation, make sure to write a complete type:

 {:.good}
-<?code-excerpt "design_good.dart (inferred-wrong)" replace="/num highest/[!num!] highest/g"?>
+<?code-excerpt "design_good.dart (incomplete-generic)"?>
 {% prettify dart tag=pre+code %}
-num highScore(List<num> scores) {
-  [!num!] highest = 0;
-  for (var score in scores) {
-    if (score > highest) highest = score;
-  }
-  return highest;
-}
+List<num> numbers = [1, 2, 3];
+var completer = Completer<Map<String, int>>();
 {% endprettify %}

-Here, if we didn't annotate a type for `highest`, then Dart would infer `int` from the initialized value `0`.
-We need the type to be `num` since we may later assign double values from `scores` to it.
-In cases like this, explicit annotations make sense.

-### PREFER annotating with `dynamic` instead of letting inference fail.
+### DO annotate with `dynamic` instead of letting inference fail.

-Dart allows you to omit type annotations in many places and will try to infer a type for you.
-In some cases, if inference fails, it silently gives you `dynamic`.
+When inference doesn't fill in a type, it usually defaults to `dynamic`.
 If `dynamic` is the type you want, this is technically the most terse way to get it.
 However, it's not the most *clear* way.
 A casual reader of your code who sees an annotation is missing has no way of knowing if you intended it to be `dynamic`, expected inference to fill in some other type, or simply forgot to write the annotation.

-When `dynamic` is the type you want, writing it explicitly makes your intent clear.
+When `dynamic` is the type you want, write that explicitly to make your intent clear and highlight that this code has less static safety.

 {:.good}
 <?code-excerpt "design_good.dart (prefer-dynamic)"?>